14 Apr How to Build a Highly Effective Retail Markdown Strategy in 2023

 By leveraging AI technology they automate and optimize markdowns and overall pricing strategy across every product’s lifecycle.

-An effective analytics solution accounts for the entire business.
+An effective markdown optimization solution accounts for the entire business.
 It uses a highly accurate demand forecast and AI to proactively recommend intelligent markdown strategies based on all relevant factors discussed above.

-This means that an advanced solution can recommend strategies that are optimized to get rid of dead product by end-of-season while maximizing gross margin.
+This means that an advanced solution can recommend strategies that are optimized to get rid of the dead products by end-of-season while maximizing gross margin.
 And isn’t that the goal?